programarivm/mumps-examples/README.md

-# Open MUMPS by Example
+# GPL MUMPS by Example

 **MUMPS** ("Massachusetts General Hospital Utility Multi-Programming System"), or **M**, is a general-purpose computer programming language originally designed in 1966 for the healthcare industry.
 Its differentiating feature is its "built-in" database, enabling high-level access to disk storage using simple symbolic program variables and subscripted arrays; similar to the variables used by most languages to access main memory.
 [Read more...](https://en.wikipedia.org/wiki/MUMPS)